Pompey: The Road to Pharsalus

 Plans to defend Italy were undone by the speed with which Caesar moved, advancing directly on Rome with minimal resistance.
-Although outnumbered, his troops were experienced veterans, while many of Pompey's were new recruits, a weakness made worse by lack of co-ordination.
+Although outnumbered, his troops were experienced veterans, while many of Pompey's were recruits, a weakness made worse by lack of coordination.
 Cato's brother-in-law, the optimate leader Lucius Domitius, was cut off and captured in a hopeless defence of Corfinium, and his 13,000 men incorporated into Caesar's army.
 Led by Asinius Pollio, they were later used to occupy Sicily.

 Pompey had abandoned Rome, ordering all senators and public officials to accompany him as he withdrew south to Brundisium.
 From there, he transported his troops across the Adriatic to Dyrrhachium in Thessaly, an operation performed with almost complete success.
 Lacking ships to pursue him, Caesar first secured his rear by subduing Pompeian forces in Hispania, before returning to Rome in December 49 BC.
 This gave Pompey time to build an army nearly twice the size of his opponents', while his navy destroyed two fleets being built for Caesar, ensuring the Pompeians retained control of the sea lanes.

 Despite this, in January 48 BC Caesar managed to cross the Adriatic with seven legions and land in southern Albania.
 After capturing Oricum and Apollonia, he advanced on Pompey's main supply base at Dyrrhachium.
 The latter arrived in time to block the attempt, and establish a fortified camp on the other side of the River Apus, where the two armies remained until spring.
 (Note: Pompey was based at Petra, a small port north of Dyrrhachium, roughly on the site of modern Shkëmbi i Kavajës in Albania) Neither commander was anxious to begin hostilities, since Caesar was too weak militarily, while as with Mithridates, Pompey preferred to starve his opponent into submission.